|Messianic Education Trust|

 When Rav Sha'ul arrived in Athens and had been preaching about Yeshua and the resurrection for some days, both in the synagogue and in the forum or marketplace, his message intrigued the many philosophers in the city who seemed to have nothing better to do all day but spending their time discussing new - or probably, sometimes, none too new - ideas.
 They brought Sha'ul up to the Areopagus3 and asked him a very similar set of questions: "May we know what this new teaching is that you are presenting?
 For you bring some strange things to our ears.
 We wish to know therefore what these things mean" (Acts 17:19-20, ESV).
 "Tell us all about it - what is it, where did you get it from, whose is it?"
 Sha'ul had probably been hearing the same questions for several days, so he was ready with an answer.
 Starting, "Men of Athens, I perceive that in every way you are very religious" (v.
 22, ESV), Sha'ul compliments his hearers because they are not content with the Greek pantheon of known and named gods; although those were many, they clearly didn't cut the mustard, because the Greeks had an altar to "The Unknown G-d", thereby recognising that there had to be a larger and better answer to the big questions of life such as "Who made the world?"

 Sha'ul had a response to their questions.
 In spite of the learnedness of his audience, he plainly and simply spoke about the nature of G-d, the need to repent, the coming judgement and the resurrection.
 Some scoffed, some prevaricated, but some believed.
-The simple message, that Sha'ul later described to the Corinthians as "Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of G-d and the wisdom of G-d" (1 Corinthians 1:23-24, ESV), was used by the Ruach to touch hearts and bring people into the kingdom of G-d despite the disbelief and ridicule of others.
+The simple message, that Sha'ul later described to the Corinthians as "Messiah crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Messiah the power of G-d and the wisdom of G-d" (1 Corinthians 1:23-24, ESV), was used by the Ruach to touch hearts and bring people into the kingdom of G-d despite the disbelief and ridicule of others.

-Some years later, the Apostle Peter wrote to those of the Diaspora and encouraged them, "in your hearts honor Christ the L-rd as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you" (1 Peter 3:15, ESV).
+Some years later, the Apostle Peter wrote to those of the Diaspora and encouraged them, "in your hearts honor Messiah the L-rd as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you" (1 Peter 3:15, ESV).
 He obviously expected that even the physical appearance or the every-day behaviour of the believers would attract attention so that people who met them would ask who they were, what they were doing and who had sent them.
 His readers - and us, of course - are to be ready to share our hope with those who ask, at any time.
 Yes, you did read that correctly: at any time.
 We should always be ready to share with others.
 They will see and, just as for Rav Sha'ul in Athens, the questions will come.
 We should expect them in like measure as Sha'ul: some will scoff and jeer at our faith and explanation, others will procrastinate - "Tell me more another time" - while others will fall under the conviction of the Spirit and be open to hear and respond to the gospel message.

-Rav Sha'ul himself went further: "preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching>" (2 Timothy 4:2, ESV).
+Rav Sha'ul himself went further: "preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching" (2 Timothy 4:2, ESV).
 Whether convenient or not, we are to proclaim the message that G-d has put in our hearts and written on our lives.
 As the questions come: Who do you belong to?, Where are you going?, Whose is the stuff you have with you?, we must not be afraid to own that we belong to Yeshua, that we are going to spend eternity with Him and that everything we have belongs to Him.
 That is a testimony, particularly when repeated as we all get ourselves in order, that cannot fail to drive home the message that Yeshua must be reckoned with.
 G-d wants to prepare us to answer those questions; He is waiting for us to spend time reading His word, studying and learning it so that it can be brought out and used by the Ruach when required; He knows the script and what needs to be said - He wants us to be familiar with the texts and running order so that we can confidently play our part in His production without too many whispers from the prompt corner.
 Are you ready to answer the questions?

 1 - Chapter 32 starts one verse earlier in the Hebrew counting - 32:1 compared to 31:55 - because the story moves on "Early the next morning" (32:1, CJB).
 The Hebrew and English versification re-align at the start of chapter 33.